What Is So Great about Espresso?

 The quality of the shot is determined by a perfect combination of great coffee beans, a good espresso machine, and a skillful barista.
 The Italians call this the three M’s golden espresso rule.
 Miss one of the M’s and the espresso is only average.
 The three M’s are Miscela, Macchina and Mano.
 Miscela means the blend, Macchina means the espresso machine, and Mano means hand and refers to the barista’s skills.

 The subjective flavor perception is a combo of habit, and expectations.
 In a way this might be linked to the slight addiction we develop for coffee, but this is just a theory.
-The idea is that you are used to a , and you are pretty consistent with that flavor for months, even years, when you decide you need to try espresso.
-Your brain doesn't know this new flavor, and it doesn't think it's going to bring the energy kick that it expects.
+The idea is that you are used to a coffee flavor, and you are pretty consistent with that flavor for months, even years, when you decide you need to try espresso.
+Your brain doesn’t know this new flavor, and it doesn’t think it’s going to bring the energy kick that it expects.
 So the verdict: “This coffee sucks”.

-For me, as a former barista this wasn't a problem, as I was always trying new coffees, new roasts, and new origins.
-But even for me, after my barista career, when I would change from a dark roast to a light, I would need a few days to adjust to the new taste.
+For me, as a former barista this wasn’t a problem, as I was always trying new coffees, new roasts, and new origins.
+But after my barista career, when I would change from a dark roast to a light, I would need a few days to adjust to the new taste.

 The message here is to give it a few tries, it might grow on you, unless the three M’s are what your shot lacks.
 If espresso is not well prepared, the bad flavors from tannins are going to be amplified since it’s such a concentrated coffee.